YousifMHelal/Library/README.md

   - View a comprehensive list of all books in the library.

 - **Search Functionality:**
-  - Search for books by title, author, or genre.
+  - Search for books by title, or genre.
   - Quickly locate books and check their availability.

 ---